Geometric Design and Gait Co-Optimization for Soft Continuum Robots Swimming at Low and High Reynolds Numbers: Conclusion and Future Work

 In this paper, we have presented a practical framework for the co-optimization of the design and control of soft continuum robots, leveraging geometric mechanics-based locomotion analysis for swimming at low and high Re.
 By extending geometric principles to continuum bodies, our approach enables geometric variational co-optimization of designs and gaits across various power consumption metrics and swimming environments.
 The resulting optimal solutions exhibit great efficiency at both low and high Re compared to three-link or serpenoid swimmers with the same degrees of freedom, approaching or even exceeding the efficiencies of infinitely flexible swimmers and those with higher degrees of freedom.
 These promising results highlight the significant potential of our framework to guide the design and control of efficient soft continuum robots.

-Future work includes applying our framework to real robots \cite{vanstratum2022comparative}, improving soft actuator models \cite{jusufi2017undulatory}, and exploring multi-material soft robots \cite{phamduy2017design}.
+Future work includes applying our framework to real robots \cite{jusufi2017undulatory, vanstratum2022comparative}, refining soft actuator models to account for response speed, durability, and fatigue during optimization \cite{olson2020euler, godage2024modeling}, and exploring multi-material soft robots \cite{phamduy2017design}.
 We will also investigate more complex locomotion tasks \cite{hatton2013snakes, choi2022optimal} and explore more complicated hydrodynamics with non-zero momentum effects \cite{shammas2007unified, kelly2012proportional, yang2023geometric}.
 Additionally, we plan to extend this framework to jet propulsion systems \cite{jones2024underwater} and refine coordinate optimization to improve displacement approximation \cite{yang2024geometric}.
+Compared to \cite{wu1961swimming}, our solution is consistent in that the motion wave propagates from head to tail.
+However, our model does not exhibit the linearly increasing amplitude observed in \cite{wu1961swimming}, possibly due to the omission of vortex shedding and second-order dynamics.
+Incorporating a dynamic model could better capture these effects and extend our approach to scenarios at intermediate Reynolds numbers, where both fluid drag and added mass are significant \cite{porez2014improved}, although this would complicate the optimization due to time-variant dynamics.